mongodb/docs/source/includes/replica-states.rst

    * - 7
      - :replstate:`ARBITER`
      - :ref:`Arbiters <replica-set-arbiters>` do not replicate data and exist solely to participate in elections.
+Eligible to vote.

    * - 8
      - :replstate:`DOWN`